Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective: BACKGROUND

-\section{Background}
+To sum up, our work makes the following major contributions: \begin{itemize} \item We conducted a comprehensive study on DNN test coverage, which revisits the existing DNN test coverage metrics from the test effectiveness perspective.

+\item We obtained some positive conclusions on the usefulness of existing DNN test coverage (which is different from all the existing studies) and identified the practical usage scenarios and promising research directions for them.

+\item We optimized and integrated all the implementations of collecting these test coverage metrics, and the coverage collection efficiency has been largely improved after our optimization (e.g., 89.83\%$\sim$95.54\% improvements on LeNet-5 and MNIST).
+We have released our toolbox and all the experimental data on our project homepage~\cite{homepage}. \end{itemize}

+\section{BACKGROUND}

-In the literature, many test coverage metrics have been proposed to measure test effectiveness in the field of DNN testing~\cite{pei2017deepxplore,ma2018deepgauge,kim2019guiding}.
-According to whether considering which structural elements are covered during testing, we classify test coverage into two categories: \textit{structural coverage} and \textit{non-structural coverage}.
-In the following, we will introduce several typical test coverage metrics in detail, which are also the studied test coverage in our work.
-More details about other test coverage metrics will be presented in Section~\ref{sec:related}.
+In DNN testing, many test coverage metrics have been proposed to measure test effectiveness~\cite{pei2017deepxplore,ma2018deepgauge,kim2019guiding}.
+In our study, we not only studied all the test coverage metrics considered in the existing studies~\cite{yan2020correlations,harel2020neuron} (except TKNP~\cite{ma2018deepgauge} since it is not a ratio but rather a number) but also the recently-proposed test coverage (i.e., IDC~\cite{gerasimou2020importance}), in order to conduct a more comprehensive revisiting study.
+According to whether considering structural elements are covered during testing, we classify test coverage metrics into two categories: \textit{structural coverage} and \textit{non-structural coverage}.
+Here, we introduce these studied test coverage metrics in our work, and the details about other coverage will be presented in Section~\ref{sec:related}.